 Partner programs have proven to help businesses grow and reach new users.
 Vendors want to increase their sales as much as possible, and through collaborating with channel partners that share similar values, they can expect an increase in revenue, diverse users, and brand recognition.
-However, this may not be an easy task without proper knowledge.
+However, this is an easy task without proper knowledge.
 The following steps will guide you towards building a successful partner program.

 1) Study your competitors